Table of Contents Show

 In that case, you might choose to string some 12V batteries together to reach a higher voltage like 24V.
 If you are still operating a 12V system in your RV for things like house lights, control panels, etc., you need to use a DC-DC converter.

 In an emergency, you can attach the RV 12V load wires to the positive and negative terminals of a single 12V battery in the series to power your RV’s 12V system.
-This will unbalance the series and cause it to be less efficient, and possibly lessen its lifespan.
+This will unbalance the series, cause it to be less efficient, and possibly lessen its lifespan.

 You already know how to wire two 6V batteries in series.
 Simply connect the positive terminal on one battery to the negative terminal on the other.
 Now you effectively have a 12V battery bank.